 This intriguing documentary from openly gay Israeli filmmaker Tomer Heymann (Who’s Gonna Love Me Now) was filmed over 7 years.
 In typical Agassi fashion when Heymann first called him to make the offer, Agassi thought he wanted sex like any other client.
 Heymann is however not just interested in capturing Agassi naked and in flagrante (although he does that on plenty of times) but like in his other recent films he wanted to include the actor’s complicated life.

 Agassi now lives in Berlin but is still very close to his mother whom he calls via Skype very often or he goes back to visit her in Israel.
-He tells her everything about his work and even shows her some of the porn films he has made, although turning off before the real action starts.
+He tells her everything about his work and even shows her some of the porn films he has made for sites such as sex-hd.xxx, although turning off before the real action starts.
 Seeing him parade around in front of her barely dressed in scanty clothing that he is going to wear to a shoot is uncomfortable to watch.